carakan/dotfiles/README.md

 README
 ======

-Repo for my custom zsh, tmux and vim setup across my multiple machines.
+Repo for my custom zsh, tmux and vim setup across my multiple machines (works very well on OSx, not sure on other OS).

 Requirements
 ============